 As with any metro area, Rio is full of diverse neighborhoods and some fantastic places to visit.
 Locals tell us that some are safer than others!
-Here’s a quick guide to Rio’s best (and worst) communities for safety.
+Here’s their quick guide to Rio’s best (and worst) areas for safety.

 We absolutely love Rio’s neighborhoods.
 Most of Zona Sul (South Zone) is safe, including:

-These neighborhoods are generally safe, even at night, and good places to find accommodations.
+These neighborhoods are generally safe, even at night, and are good places to stay in Rio.
 Just remember that you are in a big city (Rio has more than 6 million people) so stay aware of your surroundings and take normal precautions.

 As a general rule, don’t visit the favelas (slums), especially in Zona Norte, even on a guided tour.
 Your safety can’t be guaranteed by the tour company or the police when traveling into these communities.

 Rio’s taxis are yellow with blue stripes and are a safe way to get around.
 Taxis are available 24/7 and can be flagged down on the street or can be found at taxi stands.
-The best way to get a cab is to use an app like 99 or and EasyTaxi to request a taxi online.
+Locals say that the best way to get a cab is to use an app like 99 or and EasyTaxi to request a taxi online.
 Make sure you check the route and fare before you agree to the ride.

 Although taxi fare in Rio is regulated by the city, scams can and do happen.
-If you use Uber, you can guarantee you won’t be scammed by crooked taxi drivers.
+Using Uber can minimize your chance of getting scammed.

-There are people in Rio to will try to scam you, but as long as you pay attention to your surroundings, you can avoid becoming a victim of a crime.
-Here are the top scams to watch out for:
+There are people in Rio to will try to scam you.
+Locals say that as long as you pay attention to your surroundings, you can minimize the possibility of becoming a victim of a crime.
+They say these are the top scams to watch out for:

 This is probably the biggest scam in Rio.
 It’s a pain, but try to use cash everywhere to avoid having to worry about fraud.
 If you do use a credit or debit card, make sure they bring the card machine to your table or watch them swipe your card—never let your card out of your sight.

-Pro tip: Skimming is rampant, so if the card slot seems loose, don’t use it!
+Skimming is rampant, so if the card slot seems loose, don’t use it!
 Check your card balance daily and don’t use standalone ATMs.
 Try to withdraw money at the airport, at your hotel, or at a bank.